adeck/ansible-deployments/README.md

 While progress is being made (as monitoring of the issue tracker, wiki, and codebase will attest), this will not be production-ready in any meaningful sense until August 10th.
 All the buzz will be in the issue tracker; all items with the `in-progress` tag are being actively worked on, so an easy way to gauge progress is to look up action on tickets with that label.

 **NOTE:** At the moment, most of the work is going into the documentation.
 While that may sound backwards, it's actually the most important part of the project; you can't write guidelines / best practices for something **after** you've written the code.
+In the same way that you can't win the world championship for most hot dogs consumed within three minutes until you have first won the Coney Island semi-finals.